tin-feather/TinFeather/posts/on-clouds-and-war-and-connecting-dots-and-silver-linings.rst

 Today's surveillance capitalists have created and continue to grow empires from the behavioral surplus |--| the metadata |--| of our lives.
 Every search and click and "like."
-Zuboff's anlaysis is thorough and chilling. |I| am eager to see if she tells of what |I| report here.
+Zuboff's analysis is thorough and chilling. |I| am eager to see if she tells of what |I| report here.
 If she does |I| will know that |I|
 understand her; if she doesn't then this may be my first contribution to the cause.